scalar-labs/scalardb/docs/getting-started.md

 }
 ```

 Before reapplying the schema, please drop the existing namespace first by issuing the following.
 (Sorry you need to issue implementation specific commands to do this.)
 ```
 $ cd $SCALARDB_HOME/tools/scalar-schema
 $ java -jar target/scalar-schema.jar --cassandra -h localhost -u <CASSNDRA_USER> -p <CASSANDRA_PASSWORD> -f emoney-storage.json -D
 $ java -jar target/scalar-schema.jar --cassandra -h localhost -u <CASSNDRA_USER> -p <CASSANDRA_PASSWORD> -f emoney-transaction.json -R 1
 ```

+## Store & retrieve data with transaction service

+The previous application seems fine under ideal conditions, but it is problematic when some failure happens during its operation or when multiple operations occur at the same time because it is not transactional.
+For example, money transfer (pay) from `A's balance` to `B's balance` is not done atomically in the application, and there might be a case where only `A's balance` is decreased (and `B's balance` is not increased) if a failure happens right after the first `put` and some money will be lost.

+With the transaction capability of Scalar DB, we can make such operations to be executed with ACID properties.

 Now we can update the code as follows to make it transactional.
 ```java